reframe-hpc/reframe/about/README.md

 A small change in system configuration or deployment may require adapting hundreds of regression tests at the same time.
 Similarly, porting a test to a different system may require significant effort if the new system's configuration is substantially different than that of the system that it was originally written for.

-This way, ReFrame was designed to help HPC support teams to:
+ReFrame was designed to help HPC support teams to easily write tests that
 * monitor the impact of changes to the system that would affect negativelly the users
 * monitor system performance
 * monitor system stability
 * guarantee quality of service

-And also decrease the amount of time and resources required to:
+And also decrease the amount of time and resources required to
 * write and maintain regression tests
-* port the regression test to other HPC systems
+* port regression tests to other HPC systems

 # What does it do?